 But I do think the formula can be improved a little so that we won’t need to apply solutions to areas that it lacks, specifically when it comes to layering the blushes.

 The shades are great considering they are typical colours that can be used for a wide range of makeup looks, skin colour, and undertones.

-I also like that it has more than one uses.
+I also like that it has more than one use.
 I love a good product that multi-tasks!
-It works great as blush, and also as a lip tint.
+It works great as a blush, and also as a lip tint.
 At least, if it really doesn’t work as a blush for you, you can always use it for your lips!

 Hi, I’m Hollie, and I own BeautywithHollie.com.
 I love everything to do with beauty and love sharing my knowledge, advice, and beauty finds!
 Makeup and beauty are here to enjoy, and Beauty With Hollie is here to take the stress out of it!

 - 10 Best Facial Cleansers for Sensitive Skin in 2024

 - 10 Best Oil-Free Moisturizers for All Skin Types in 2024

 - 10 Of The Best Face Masks for Getting Rid of Blackheads in 2024

 - 16 Best Beauty Gift Sets For Women in 2023